 A new-build, four-bedroom family home with stunning views over Stroud.
 A tight budget and a desire for a very low energy home drove the design resulting in a simple rectangular plan that exploits the steep drop across the site.
-The roadside approach leads to a single-storey with a double storey facing out to the five valleys view.
+The roadside approach leads to a single-storey with a double storey facing out to the Five Valleys view.
 Super insulation, triple glazing, airtightness and MVHR based on Passivhaus principles have created a building that costs less than £100/year to heat the space.
-Concrete blocks, to provide thermal mass, are wrapped in 300mm of polystyrene and finished in reclaimed Welsh slate and English cedar cladding.
-Combined with 5mm aluminum cowls create an affordable, simple, modern vernacular home.
+Concrete blocks to provide thermal mass, are wrapped in 300mm of insulation and finished in reclaimed Welsh slate and English cedar cladding.
+This combined with 5mm aluminium cowls create an affordable, simple, modern vernacular home.

-Internally, raw power floated cement floors are contrasted with highly finished Douglas Fir and ply joinery challenges the idea that low energy means no style!
-The wonderful client documented the process, warts and all in her blog.
+Internally, raw power floated cement floors contrasted with highly finished Douglas Fir and ply joinery which challenge the idea that low energy means no style!